nextcloud/news/docs/developer/External-Api.md

 }
 ```

-**Note**: The current Etag contains a unix timestamp in milliseconds.
+**Note**: The current Etag implementation contains a unix timestamp in milliseconds.
 This is an implementation detail and you should not rely on it.

 ### API Level Detection
 To see which API levels are supported, make a request to the following route: